Physical Education (PE)

 - The children’s progress in PE is accessible by all teachers, which allows for all members of staff to have an active role in promoting the profile of physical activity, sport and PE throughout the school day.

 - During playtimes and lunchtimes at St Joseph’s, we encourage the children to engage in physical activity and games to ensure there is an engagement in at least 60 minutes of physical activity a day.
-We have secured National Lottery funding to successfully build a 'trim trail' which the children have access to during play and lunch times.
+Our National Lottery funded 'trim trail' is available to classes during play and lunch times.
 We promote the daily mile within school using our track on the field and make lessons practical, where appropriate, to support this further.

 - Our participation within sporting events raises the profile of PE further, and creates even more enjoyment out of physical activity.
 This closely links with our intent of allowing all our children to be physically active for life and understand the benefits and purpose of this.